-Little known historic fact but it was a South African Air Force reconnaissance aircraft which first discovered and then photographed Auschwitz extermination camp.
+Little known historic fact but it was a South African Air Force reconnaissance aircraft which first discovered and then photographed the Auschwitz-Birkenau extermination camp.
 This is one of the aerial photos.

 Mosquito XVI aircraft of No. 60 Squadron South African Air Force operating from Foggia Airfield Complex, Southern Italy in 1944, carried out detailed large-scale photographic surveys of German held areas, eventually ranging over the Alps and deep into Germany and German occupied territory.